 1 T.S.
 Eliot, The Love Song of J. Alfred Prufrock

-If God is a rock, his Spirit is the wind.
-If God is immovable, his Spirit is irresistible.
-If God is predictable and ordered, so that his invisible qualities can be clearly seen and understood from what he has made, his Spirit is inherently unconstrained and infinitely unpredictable.
-And if God, for whom a thousand years seems only a day, is slow to move, his Spirit is quick and burns with passion.
+If God is a rock, God's Spirit is the wind.
+If God is immovable, God's Spirit is irresistible.
+If God is predictable and ordered, so that God's invisible qualities can be clearly seen and understood from what God has made, God's Spirit is inherently unconstrained and infinitely unpredictable.
+And if God, for whom a thousand years seems only a day, is slow to move, God's Spirit is quick and burns with passion.

 God’s Spirit is fire, wind, and rain.
-He is a dove descending from heaven.
-Yet he is also a person, one of the three persons of God, distinct from but unified with God the Father and Jesus his Son.
-He is that person of God whom Jesus, when he returned to heaven, sent to be with us so that we would not be alone as we carry on his mission and await the consummation of all things.
-He communicates God’s deepest thoughts and releases his limitless power to us here and now.
-He is a Teacher, a Counselor, a Friend, and a Protector.
+The Spirit is a dove descending from heaven.
+Yet the Spirit is also a person, one of the three persons of God, distinct from but unified with God the Father and Jesus the Son.
+God's Spirit is that person of God whom Jesus, when he returned to heaven, sent to be with us so that we would not be alone as we carry on Jesus' mission and await the consummation of all things.
+The Spirit communicates God’s deepest thoughts and releases his limitless power to us here and now.
+The Spirit is a Teacher, a Counselor, a Friend, and a Protector.

-We believe that his Spirit can illuminate the Bible, making it relevant to ourselves and the world around us.
-And we believe that he can touch and heal our physical infirmities and our broken hearts, and that he can speak to us to encourage us and direct our lives.
-It is, ultimately, the presence of his Spirit that distinguishes his church from all other people on the face of the earth.
+We believe that God's Spirit can illuminate the Bible, making it relevant to ourselves and the world around us.
+And we believe that the Spirit can touch and heal our physical infirmities and our broken hearts, and that the Spirit can speak to us to encourage us and direct our lives.
+It is, ultimately, the presence of the Spirit that distinguishes the church from all other people on the face of the earth.